Postcard with stamps from the 2009 Indonesian joint issue with Singapore, posted on August, 20 2010.

 The legongs are identically costumed in gold brocade, which is bound so tightly that it is a mystery such agitated and rapid moves could be made.

-that are boldly repainted, and hair decorated with frangipanis, the dancers relate the story with captivating movements.
+With elaborately made-up faces, plucked eyebrows that are boldly repainted, and hair decorated with frangipanis, the dancers relate the story with captivating movements.
 A king takes the maiden Rangkesari captive.

-s the king to free her rather than go to war.
+When her brother comes to release her, Rangkesari begs the king to free her rather than go to war.
 The king refuses and chances upon a bird carrying ill omens on his way to battle.
 However, he ignores the bird, meets Rangkesari's brother, and was thus killed in the fight.

 The roles of the dancers may change according to the narration.